nadyavalin/nodejs2025Q2-service/README.md

 ## Testing with Postman

 Below are examples of testing each endpoint using Postman.
-Ensure the server is running (`npm run start:dev`). aLL REQUESTS US `Accept: application/json` headers.
+Ensure the server is running (`npm run start:dev`).
+All requests use `Accept: application/json` headers.
 POST and PUT requests use `Content-Type: application/json` headers.

 ### Authentication